Bioconductor/coursehelper/README.md

     region: us-east-1

-NOTE: If a region other than 'us-east-1' is used make sure there are ample subnets available.
+NOTE: If a region other than 'us-east-1' is used, make sure the necessary security groups exist in that region and there are sufficient subnets available.

 * subnets